Alfred Hitchcock Collectors Guide: Blackmail (1929)

 More info

 Following its initial release, the silent version went unseen for decades and was all but forgotten.
-Now though, both can be easily accessed for appraisal and the silent is held by most to be the better of the two.
+Now though, both can be easily accessed for appraisal and the silent is held by many to be the better of the two, although I think they’re two inseparable sides of the same coin so why choose?
 The sound version wasn’t helped by the fact that star Anny Ondra was spoken for.
 No, I’m not referring to her sweetheart: I mean she opened her mouth and someone else said her words!
 Though it obviously hadn’t been an impediment in hers and Hitch’s previous silent film, The Manxman, this time her native Czech accent was adjudged too strong.

 Anny Ondra in Blackmail (1929, dir.
 Alfred Hitchcock)